Skip to content

 Engaging Cluster

-The Engaging cluster is a mixed CPU and GPU computing cluster that is openly available to all research projects at MIT.
-It has around 80,000 x86 CPU cores and 300 GPU cards ranging from K80 generation to recent Voltas.
+The Engaging is the ORCD primary HPC resource and is a mixed CPU and GPU computing cluster that is openly available to all research projects at MIT.
+It has around 50,000 x86 CPU cores and over 1000 GPU cards including A100, RTX6000, H100, H200 and L40S.
+New, modern hardware is consistently being added to the Engaging cluster.
+Engaging offers fast flash based storage for each user's scratch space.
 Hardware access is through the Slurm resource scheduler that supports batch and interactive workloads and allows dedicated reservations.
 The cluster has a large shared file system for working datasets.
 Additional compute and storage resources can be purchased by PIs.
-A wide range of standard software is available and the Docker compatible Singularity container tool is supported.
-User-level tools like Anaconda for Python, R libraries, and Julia packages are all supported.
+A wide range of standard software is available and the Docker compatible Apptainer container tool is supported.
+User-level tools like Miniforge for Python, R libraries, and Julia packages are all supported.
 A range of PI group maintained custom software stacks are also available through the widely adopted environment modules toolkit.
 A standard, open-source, web-based portal supporting Jupyter notebooks, R studio, Mathematica, and X graphics is available at https://engaging-ood.mit.edu.
 Further information and support is available from orcd-help-engaging@mit.edu.

 How to Get an Account on Engaging